astronomer/docs/astro/connect-aws.md

     ```

 7. Click **Update policy**.
 8. In the Airflow UI, create an Airflow connection to access the resources you need to connect to.
-See the example on how to use Role ARN to [create an Airflow connection](https://docs.astronomer.io/learn/connections/redshift#get-connection-details).
+See the example on how to use Role ARN to [create an Airflow connection for a Redshift Database](https://docs.astronomer.io/learn/connections/redshift#get-connection-details).
 9. (Optional) Repeat these steps for each Astro Deployment that requires access to external data services on AWS.

 </TabItem>